joshkunz/nagad/readme.md

 First things first you're going to need is an OCaml compiler/interpreter.
 You can usually obtain this using your OS's package manager.
-For example, on OSX you can run `brew install ocaml`, or on Debian based Linux distros you can run `apt-get install ocaml`.
+For example, on OSX you can run `brew install ocaml`, or on Debian based Linux distros (for example Ubuntu) you can run `apt-get install ocaml`.

-To make naga, simply run the 'make' command, and then invoke the generated 'naga' program.
+To build naga, you first need to retrieve and build its dependencies.
+Since these are handled with git submodules, it's fairly easy to do:

+    $ git submodule init
+    $ git submodule update
+    $ make libs

+Then, you just have to run make to build the naga server program `nagad`:

     $ make
         ...
-    $ ./naga

-When invoked, the NAGA binary will start a command oriented REPL, you can see the list of commands from within the REPL by running `help.` from within the REPL.
-Complete documentation of the REPL language is given in the following section.

-You can provide Naga with an input file that will be executed with the use of the interactive REPL with the `-f` switch:

-    $ ./naga -f input.naga
+    $ ./nagad

 # Documentation